 From eggnog and cake to cookies and mulled wine, there’s a good chance that nutmeg will make an appearance in your diet during the festive season.
 Its aroma is earthy yet sweet, lined with a subtle hint of spiciness.

-Nutmeg is often used for its flavour more than its health benefits, although there are some available, such as:
+Nutmeg essential oil is often used for its flavour more than its health benefits, although there are some available, such as:

 - Antioxidants (nutmeg seeds are high in plant compounds)